W E S T E R L A K E N

 HUMAN RIGHTS AND CHILDREN RIGHTS PROGRAM

-Through its human rights and children rights program, the foundation monitors possible abuse within Child Welfare Institutions.
-It advocates the current Indonesian Decree of the Minister of Social Affairs of the Republic of Indonesia No.30/HUK/2011: National Standards of Care for Child Welfare Institutions.
+Through its dedicated families empowerment and human rights and children's rights program, the foundation diligently monitors the occurrence of potential abuse within Child Welfare Institutions.
+It actively advocates for the implementation and adherence to the Indonesian Decree of the Minister of Social Affairs of the Republic of Indonesia No.30/HUK/2011, which outlines the National Standards of Care for Child Welfare Institutions.

 MARINE